 Yet another Harlem hot spot, Ginny’s is in the basement of the Red Rooster – its ‘sister’ joint – an avoidable ‘bridge and tunnel’ bar next to Sylvia’s restaurant, where tourists line up, and tourist buses double park.

+One could double or triple up by going to Ginny’s, then moving on to Shrine or Paris Blues afterward, both very late-night scenes not far away.
 There’s good food at Ginny’s.
-Jane, Don and I ordered fried bird royale, ‘block party’ ribs and blackened catfish from among roast turkey, crab cakes, jerk chicken, shrimp and grits, etc, etc, etc offerings.
+Jane, Don and I ordered fried bird royale, ‘block party’ ribs, and blackened catfish from among roast turkey, crab cakes, jerk chicken, shrimp, and grits, etc, etc, etc offerings.
 Satisfaction gushed.

 DOORS: 6:00 PM